-The virtue of honor once played a more prominent role in the conduct of individual lives and communities in our nation.
-When people showed higher levels of honor for life and property, law also played less of a role than it does today.
+The virtue of honor once had a more prominent role in the everyday conduct of individual lives and communities in our nation.
+When people showed higher levels of honor for life and property, law and law I enforcememt played less of a role than it does today.

 In the early days of our Country, the duty to honor others functioned as a healthy motive for restraining inappropriate and disrespectful behaviors.
 Honor, as a valued social virtue, was taught in the context of family life, mentored through parental example and reinforced through community expectation.